Easy and fun sewing projects

-How to make a simple skirt
+How to sew a simple skirt with an elastic waistband

 Disclosure: This post contains affiliate links.
 If you purchase something through one of those links I may receive a small commission at no extra cost to you.
 The Privacy Policy page and additional disclosures can be found here.